yunbinmo/tp/docs/UserGuide.md

 * START_DATE and END_DATE are in the format of dd-MM-yyyy
 * Each client index can only own 1 insurance of each type
+* Client index and Insurance index starts from 1

 Examples: (***todo***)
 * `add -r c/10 i/2  sd/23-02-2022 ed/23-02-2024` , adds an insurance 2 to index 10 with start date from 23-02-2022 and end date at 23-02-2024